JDP ECON

 Expodynamnics, Expocheck, and the World's Fair Decision Model Project

-EXPOcheck reports now available for Expo 2008 - Zaragoza (Post) & Expo 2010 - Shanghai
+EXPOcheck reports now available for Expo 2008 - Zaragoza (Post) & Expo 2010 (Post) - Shanghai

 JDP ECON is now developing its EXPOcheck series of reports, providing an unbiased, independent review of approved events in the coming years, beginning with Zaragoza and Expo 2008 and Shanghai's Expo 2010.
 These independent attendance dynamics reports based on the World's Fair Decision Model are great additions to the information provided by official sources and may be useful to public planners, exhibitors, concessionaires, media, and others interested in the upcoming events.